allegro/bigflow/docs/project_setup_and_build.md

 In this chapter, you will get to know the anatomy of the standard BigFlow project, deployment artifacts, and [CLI commands](./cli.md).

 The BigFlow build command packages your processing code into a Docker image.
 Thanks to this approach, you can create any environment you want for your pipelines.
-What is more, you don't need to worry about clashes with the Cloud Composer (Airflow) dependencies.
+What is more, you don't need to worry about dependencies clashes on the Cloud Composer (Airflow).

 The scheme of a BigFlow artifact looks like this: